akmalwesb/ATP1.0-Laravel/README.md

 		git clone <repository-URL>

-This will clone the repository to your local machine.
+6. This will clone the repository to your local machine.

-Depending on the size of the repository, the cloning process may take some time.
+7. Depending on the size of the repository, the cloning process may take some time.
 Once it is complete, you should see a message indicating that the repository has been cloned successfully.

-Now you can navigate to the cloned repository on your local machine and start working on it.
-You can use a text editor or an integrated development environment (IDE) to edit the files in the repository.
+8. Now you can navigate to the cloned repository on your local machine and start working on it.
+For this project we can use Visual Studio Code(VSCode) as our IDE.

-That's it!
+9. That's it!
 You have successfully cloned a repository from GitHub and have a local copy of the repository on your machine.

+Installing Laravel

+1. Download the Laravel installer using Composer:

+        composer global require laravel/installer

+2. Make sure to place Composer's system-wide vendor bin directory in your $PATH so the laravel executable can be located by your system.

+        %USERPROFILE%\AppData\Roaming\Composer\vendor\bin

+Open Terminal in VScode

+3. Open the Repository that you've already clone in VSCode.
+4. Open the Terminal in VSCode or use this shortcut:
+        Crtl + Shift + `
+5. Type this command:

+        git rm -rf --cached .
+        git add .

+6. Then, Use following command to install composer:

+        composer install

+7. Create new file named '.env'
+8. Run the following command to generate the key:

+        php artisan key:generate

+9. By running the following command, you will be able to get all the dependencies in your node_modules folder:

+        npm install

+10. To run the project, you need to run following command in the project directory.
+It will compile JavaScript and Styles.

+        npm run dev

+11. To serve the application, you need to run the following command in the project directory.

+        php artisan serve

 ## License